Santa Ana Church (Manila): Retablo

 The main altarpiece or the retablo is in churrigueresque style, characterized by heavy ornamentation, which is further highlighted by gold leaf on its details.
 It has thirteen niches, framed with solomonic and churrigueresque columns.
-The tabernacle or sagrario occupied the central niche at the lower level and is flanked by Franciscan saints, namely Bonaventure, Peter of Alcantara, Bernardino of Siena and Clare of Assisi.
-The central niche of the second or main level is occupied by Our Lady of the Abandoned at the center, which is flanked by the images of Dominic and Francis of Assisi, founders of Catholic religious orders, and Biblical figures John the Baptist and John the Evangelist.
-The upper level niches contained the images of Anne (the titular patron saint of Santa Ana district) at the center with Peter and Paul on its sides.
-At the top the retablo is the image of Michael the Archangel, which is flanked by medallions containing the painted images of Didacus of Alcalá and Paschal Baylon.
+The tabernacle or sagrario occupies the lowermost central niche and is flanked by Franciscan saints, namely Bonaventure, Peter of Alcántara, Bernardino of Siena and Clare of Assisi.
+The central niche of the second or main level contains the image of Our Lady of the Abandoned, flanked by those of Dominic and Francis of Assisi, founders of Catholic religious orders, and the Biblical figures John the Baptist and John the Evangelist.
+The upper level niches contained the images of Anne, mother of Mary (namesake of the Santa Ana district), at the center with Peter and Paul to the sides.
+At the top the retablo is an image of Michael the Archangel, which is flanked by painted medallions of Didacus of Alcalá and Paschal Baylon.